jupyterhub/jupyterhub/docs/source/getting-started.md

 Now you can run your script, i.e. `cull_idle_servers`, by providing it the API token and it will authenticate through the REST API to interact with it.

-## File locations

-It is recommended to put all of the files used by JupyterHub into standard UNIX filesystem locations.

-* `/srv/jupyterhub` for all security and runtime files
-* `/etc/jupyterhub` for all configuration files
-* `/var/log` for log files

 [oauth-setup]: https://github.com/jupyterhub/oauthenticator#setup